>> Zhang Lab: Functional Materials & Microsystems (homepage)

-Metamaterials & Metasurfaces for Acoustic and/or Wireless Sensing
+Metamaterials & Metasurfaces for Acoustic and Wireless Sensing

 Over the past several years, we have embarked on an exciting journey to revolutionize acoustic silencing through the innovative design of acoustic metamaterials.
-Traditional noise reduction methods, while effective, often compromise airflow and ventilation, which are crucial for many practical applications.
-Previous attempts to address this issue with acoustic metamaterial-based structures have fallen short due to their lack of physical openness.
-Determined to overcome these limitations, we have developed a groundbreaking class of ultra-open metamaterials (UOMs).
-These UOMs boast radically open physical structures while maintaining exceptional acoustic silencing performance.
+Traditional noise reduction methods, while effective, often compromise airflow and ventilation—factors crucial to many practical applications.
+Previous attempts to address this issue using acoustic metamaterial-based structures have fallen short due to insufficient physical openness.
+Determined to overcome these limitations, we developed a groundbreaking class of ultra-open metamaterials (UOMs).
+These UOMs feature highly open physical structures while maintaining exceptional acoustic silencing performance.
 The UOM paradigm is highly scalable across various frequency regimes, with adaptable geometries suited for diverse implementation schemes to address a wide range of noise sources.

-At the heart of our innovation is the achievement of an asymmetric acoustic transmission profile through Fano-like interference within a bilayer metamaterial.
-This profile results from the acoustic interference between the inner 'open' region and the outer resonating waveguide of the UOM.
-As sound waves traverse the UOM, they become out-of-phase, creating Fano-like destructive interference that can achieve zero transmittance.
-Crucially, the UOM paradigm supports nearly wholly open geometries, a significant leap forward from current technologies.
+At the heart of our innovation is the realization of an asymmetric acoustic transmission profile through Fano-like interference within a bilayer metamaterial.
+This profile results from acoustic interference between the inner 'open' region and the outer resonating waveguide of the UOM.
+As sound waves traverse the UOM, they are driven out of phase, producing Fano-like destructive interference that can suppress transmission to near zero.
+Crucially, the UOM paradigm supports nearly fully open geometries—a significant leap forward from current technologies.

 Representative Publications